 The calculation of the Coulomb forces is usually the most time-consuming part in MD simulations.
-In COSMOS90, the Coulomb forces are efficiently calculated by the PPPC method, which utilizes the space subdivision based on the Barnes-Hut tree construction.^[3] The Barnes-Hut tree was constructed in parallel and in keeping with the vector acceleration by using 8 (or 64) processors independently dividing nodes (that is, cells) of the second (or third) level in the tree, respectively.
-All processors made their own interaction tables by searching cells interacting with the atoms of each processor according to the Barnes-Hut tree.
-Then the interaction table, which is the largest array in COSMOS90, was distributed to all processors and the distribution of the interaction table clears the memory bottleneck that occurs for large-scale simulations.
+In COSMOS90, the Coulomb forces are efficiently calculated by the PPPC method, which utilizes the space subdivision based on the Barnes-Hut tree construction.(3) The Barnes-Hut tree is constructed in parallel by using 8 (or 64) processors independently dividing tree-nodes (that is, cells) of the second (or third) level in the Barnes-Hut tree.
+In this parallelization, we kept the vector acceleration.
+All processors make their own interaction tables by searching cells interacting with the atoms of each processor according to the Barnes-Hut tree.
+Then the interaction table, which is the largest array in COS-MOS90, is distributed to all processors and the distribution of the interaction table clears the memory bottleneck that occurs for large-scale simulations.